Kento-T-JP/OTMM_glycan/README.md

 # Glycan
-This is a repository for OTMM in glycoinfomatics.
+This is a repository regarding OTMM in glycoinfomatics.

 All of the programs are written in Python.

-Kento Totsuka uses the repository for his senior thesis.
+Used for the senior thesis.